-- 1.5 We aim to provide a curriculum to develop pupils who love learning.
+- 1.4 A well-structured and coherent curriculum is a fundamental element of the tripartite of education that underpins all successful schools and includes Teaching, Learning and Assessment as in the following model: - 1.5 We aim to provide a curriculum to develop pupils who love learning.
 We understand that the curriculum, both within taught lessons and beyond them, and in everything we say and do, should create an environment where academic risk-taking, questioning and debating, challenging thinking and the freedom to learn from mistakes are all encouraged. - 1.6 Our curriculum offers all pupils the opportunity to experience linguistic, mathematical, scientific, technological, human and social, physical, aesthetic and creative aspects of education.
-We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British Values, which are: democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life. - 1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards:
+We intend that our curriculum should imbue in our pupils: - A passion for life-long learning; - A capacity for independent and critical thinking; - Self-awareness, self-regulation and resilience; - · Self-confidence without arrogance; and - Genuine interests that extend beyond the confines of the classroom. - 1.7 British values, which are; democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs, are actively promoted in every aspect of school life.

-The written policy, plans and schemes of work:
+1.8 Our curriculum is compliant with the following regulatory requirements as outlined in the Independent School Standards:

-- (i) Take into account the ages, aptitudes and needs of all pupils, including those pupils with an EHC plan. - (ii) Do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. - (a) Full-time supervised education for pupils of compulsory school age (construed in accordance with section 8 of the Education Act (1996), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education. - (b) That pupils acquire speaking, listening, literacy and numeracy skills. - (c) Personal, Social, Health and Economic education which: Reflects the school's aims and ethos Encourages respect for other people, paying particular regard to the protected characteristics set out in the 2010 Act
+The written policy, plans and schemes of work:-

-Where we have pupils below compulsory school age, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills
+- (i) take into account the ages, aptitudes and needs of all pupils, including those pupils with an EHC plan; and - (ii) do not undermine the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-All pupils have the opportunity to learn and make progress.
+For the purposes of paragraph the matters are:

-We provide effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society.
+- (a) full-time supervised education for pupils of compulsory school age (construed in accordance with section 8 of the Education Act (1996), which gives pupils experience in linguistic, mathematical, scientific, technological, human and social, physical and aesthetic and creative education; - (b) that pupils acquire speaking, listening, literacy and numeracy skills; - (c) personal, social, health and economic education which: - (i) reflects the school's aim and ethos; and - (ii) encourages respect for other people, paying particular regard to the protected characteristics set out in the 2010 Act(a); - (d) for pupils receiving secondary education, access to accurate, up-to-date careers guidance that- - (i) is presented in an impartial manner; - (ii) enables them to make informed choices about a broad range of career options; and - (iii) helps to encourage them to fulfil their potential.
+The school has a separate careers guidance policy. - where the school has pupils below compulsory school age, a programme of activities which is appropriate to their educational needs in relation to personal, social, emotional and physical development and communication and language skills; - o that all pupils have the opportunity to learn and make progress and - effective preparation of pupils for the opportunities, responsibilities and experiences of life in British society.

-2.0 Taught curriculum
+2 Taught Curriculum